 Distributors tend to be more localized than manufacturers and are often responsible for a certain geographic area.
 This also allows them to build strong relationships with their suppliers and customers and be responsible for handling returns, damaged products, and customer service.

-Distributors typically make their revenue as a percentage of revenue stream/ sales from the producer or manufacturer.
+Distributors typically make their revenue as a percentage of revenue stream from the producer or manufacturer.

 Because they receive a high volume of product directly from manufacturers, distributors work with reseller representatives or (less often) with retailers.
 Reseller representatives bring us to the next step in our hierarchy of buyers: